TC Transcontinental at a glance

 - Strong financial position

 TC Transcontinental did not hesitate in the past to temporarily increase its indebtedness level over a net indebtedness ratio(1) of 2.0x to implement certain strategic decisions.
 This was the case from 2007 to 2010, when we modernized our printing platform.
-We have since continuously reduced our indebtedness level and, with a net indebtedness ratio(1) of 0.3x and no debt maturity until 2019, we enjoy a strong financial position and have the flexibility required to continue our transformation into the packaging industry.
+We have since continuously reduced our indebtedness ratio, which stood at 0.3x at the end of 2017.
+With the acquisition of Coveris Americas, our Pro Forma net debt to adjusted EBITDA is at 2.7x at the closing of the acquisition and is expected to decline back below 2.0x within the next 24 months.
+We are committed in reducing our indebtedness level and to maintain our investment grade credit rating.

 Net indebtedness(1) (in millions of dollars) and net indebtedness ratio(1)